ubilab-escape/first-door/README.md

 A concept of a sliding door with a toothbelt mechanism was developed.
 The door is suspended and guided through a linear sliding rail on the upper door frame.
 Furthermore a U-profile duct was mounted for guidance at the bottom.
 The door movement is achieved by a toothbelt mechanism.
 Both ends of the toothbelt are fixed on the door.
 Return shafts on both sides of the door frame are redirecting the toothbelt.
 Also one return shaft is connected to the stepper motor axes.
 Mechanical switches (endstops) on both sides detect either closed or opened position.

 An obstacle detection in the closing area could be avoided through the usage of the Plasma Globes.
 Every participant in the Escape Room has to touch one Plasma Globe for closing the door.
 A person in the closing area is therefore impossible.
+Also, the toothbelt slides over the return shaft, as soon as the door faces a slight resistance.

 Not implemented / possible improvements:
-* electrical door lock: solved by driving stage remains "on" while door is closed
+* electrical door lock: solved by leaving driving stage "on" while door is closed, so that more force is needed to push it open.

 ### Hardware ###